Sasisekhargopidesi/credit_card_behaviour_analysis/README.md

 Performance Dashboards: Real-time monitoring of model accuracy and business metrics

-This comprehensive analysis provides financial institutions with a robust framework for credit risk assessment and fraud detection, enabling data-driven decision-making while maintaining high accuracy and business value.

-Related
-What key project goals should I list first in the README Which dataset features from the credit card data should I highlight How should I summarize preprocessing steps I performed What model evaluation metrics and results should I include How can I describe deployment and reproducibility steps What key project goals should I list first in the README

-What key project goals should I list first in the README Looking at the credit card behavior analysis project and the sample resume provided, here are the key project goals you should list first in your README:
+Tvided, here are the key project goals you should list first in your README:

 🎯 Project Goals
 Primary Objectives